emilyclairevoyant/Project3/README.md

 Select a country from the drop-down menu and the Summary Info table changes displaying the information about the country selected.

-Jquery.js is used to asynchronously render HTML elements for charts when a country is selected.

 Buttons: